uraniumkid30/soft-eng-challenge/README.md

 - Given that the officer wants to switch a crew member between the ships, when he sends the from_ship and the to_ship and the name of the crew member, then the action will be allowed only if the to_ship will not exceed the capacity
 ### Definition of Done
 Complete the following checklist
-1. Use the [Django Styleguide](https://github.com/HackSoftware/Django-Styleguide) as reference
+1. Use the [Django Styleguide](https://github.com/HackSoftware/Django-Styleguide) as reference if you are using Django.
+If you are using NodeJS use the [Airbnb Style Guide](https://github.com/airbnb/javascript) with a layer architecture, with proper responsibilities division (routes, services, repositories).
 2. Remove duplicated or unnecessary code
 3. Avoid hardcoded values
 4. No unnecessary comments